Dani Clos

-Daniel Clos Álvarez (born 23 October 1988) is a Spanish former professional racecar driver.
-In 2012, He was the test driver for the now defunct HRT Formula One team.
+Daniel Clos Álvarez (born 23 October 1988) is a Spanish former professional racecar driver and YouTuber.
+In 2012, he was the test driver for the now defunct HRT Formula One team.

 Career

 Karting

 Born in Barcelona, Clos was a fairly successful karter at the ICA Junior level of karting, winning firstly the Catalan district of the Spanish ICA Junior Championship in 2001, beating a field including the brother of former Formula Three Euroseries rival Daniel Campos-Hull, Oliver.
 Success continued in 2002, when Dani won the Copa Campeones Trophy and finished 10th in the Italian Open Masters, against a top-quality field of drivers including Nico Hülkenberg, Sébastien Buemi, Nelson Panciatici, Oliver Oakes and Buemi's cousin Natacha Gachnang amongst others.

 2003 was by far and away his best year of karting, winning both the prestigious Andrea Margutti Trophy equipped with an MGM Racing Birel beating Miguel Molina and Jules Bianchi to the flag, and the Spanish ICA Junior Championship, along with placings of 6th in the Italian Open Masters and 11th in the European Championship.
 2004 saw a move up to Formula A, but he decided to dovetail it with a campaign in the Formula Junior 1600 series in Spain.
 He would finish 36th in the Formula A European Championship, with a solitary point.
 He called time on his karting career after a 30th place in the 2005 Margutti Trophy.